2012 Kohistan Shia massacre: Background

 Religious extremism is prevalent in Pakistan.
-Members of the Shia community have been targeted in a number of attacks against the shias in the country.
+Members of the Shia community have been targeted in a number of attacks against the Shias in the country.
 There have been several Incidents of killing of Shia Muslims and bomb blasts in the Shia mosque in Pakistan.

 The Sunni extremist groups commonly attack government and civilian targets in north-west Pakistan, along with others that they consider to be infidels.
 The Shias in Pakistan frequently complain that "the Pakistani state does little to stop the attacks and has even released from custody notorious militants accused of carrying them out."

 Incident

-The convoy of four buses were travelling from Rawalpindi, Punjab to Gilgit, Gilgit Baltistan.
+The convoy of four buses was travelling from Rawalpindi, Punjab to Gilgit, Gilgit Baltistan.
 On an empty stretch of the Karakoram Highway (KKH), Kohistan, (an area with a high Sunni population), 10 to 12 gunmen in military uniform flagged the bus for stopping.
-After the bus halted, gunmen boarded and asked for the passenger's identity cards.
+After the bus halted, gunmen boarded and asked for the passengers' identity cards.
 After checking them, the gunmen dragged a group of Shia men including three children off the bus.
 They were made to stand in a line by the roadside.
-Their hands were tied to their back and then shot.
+Their hands were tied behind their back and they were then shot.
 After the shooting the gunmen resorted to aerial firing and moved to the nearby hilly areas.

 Among those killed was also a Sunni Muslim named Nisar Ahmed, the bus driver.
 He was killed along with the others as the gunmen did not believe he was a Sunni Muslim.
 A police official who had interviewed survivors said that "Nisar was shot dead when he erred in answer regarding Fajr prayers".